College Lifestyle

 The Facebook Classroom: 25 Facebook Apps That Are Perfect for Online Education

 With so many students, teachers, and librarians on Facebook these days, the social media site has become somewhat of a platform, offering developers a way to create and share applications for education.
-This, of course, is great news for online education,… Read more »
+This, of course, is great news for online education, as it provides all sorts of great tools designed to make learning and administration easier.
+Check… Read full article

 The Top 100 Productivity and Lifehack Blogs for College Students

 Having a little trouble getting motivated?
-From school responsibilities to personal calendars and social commitments, college students find themsselves stretched in too many directions.… Read more »
+From school responsibilities to personal calendars and social commitments, college students find themsselves stretched in too many directions.
+To give you a little boost, we've generated a list of the top 100 productivity and lifehack blogs for college students.
+Here they are, arranged by category, but in no… Read full article

 The Ultimate Guide to Using Open Courseware: 70+ Apps, Search Engines and Resources for Free Learning

-While you can't get college credit for taking open courseware classes, you can make the most of the information and education they offer both in personal and professional aspects of your life.… Read more »
+While you can't get college credit for taking open courseware classes, you can make the most of the information and education they offer both in personal and professional aspects of your life.
+After all, even if you're not working towards a degree, taking the same courses as those in the ivy league can't possibly hurt you and may even be able to better… Read full article

 The Working Student: How to Pick the Right Part-Time Job

-Getting a part-time job when you're still an undergraduate is a reality for a lot of students, but it doesn't have to cause you extra stress.… Read more »
+Getting a part-time job when you're still an undergraduate is a reality for a lot of students, but it doesn't have to cause you extra stress.
+Sure, you have to give up valuable time that you could have spent studying, taking an extra class or joining another club, or catching up on much-needed sleep, but part-time jobs allow you to earn some spending… Read full article

 Tips for Keeping your Smartphone from Ruling Your Life